US CYBER GAMES®

 What do I need to be an athlete?

-To play in the US Cyber Open CTF, applicants must:
+To play in the US Cyber Open CTF, you must:

 - Have experience or interest in online cyber competitions